Wrap a hot water bottle in a towel or thick blanket and put it at one end of the bed to simulate the warmth of another dog.

-Dog appeasing pheromone can be purchased from your vet and comes in two forms.
-A plug in (in the same way an air freshener works) or a spray that can be applied to bedding.
+Dog appeasing pheromone can be purchased from your vet and comes in three forms.
+A plug in (in the same way an air freshener works), a collar or a spray that can be applied to bedding.
 It releases a synthetic analogue of a pheromone that is secreted by bitches during whelping.
 It has been proven to relax dogs and puppies and should allow for a more peaceful night sleep.
 It has also been demonstrated that it can reduce fear and even improve house training acquisition.

 Exercise / Toilet / Chill out time / Comfort

-Make sure your puppy is worn out before you leave it for the night.
-A short walk before bed or some intensive training/play time are essential.
-Once you have worn your puppy out the best thing to do is to take him or her out to the bathroom see house training so you know if they cry they do not need to be let out.
+Make sure your puppy is actually tired before you leave it for the night.
+A short walk before bed or some training/play time are essential.
+Once you have tired your puppy out the best thing to do is to take him or her out to the bathroom, see our house training guide for tips.
+This way you know if they cry it is not because they need to be let out.
 After they have peed and pooped, take your puppy to its bed and say ‘bed’, gently stroke and relax your puppy until he/she falls asleep.
 Make sure your puppy has water available, some paper down in case they need to go and a nice comfortable bed.
 Also be aware of the temperature; too hot or too cold and your puppy won’t sleep well.

 What to do when your puppy cries at night